 – An example of a source of information that could be reorganized in a meaningful manner by using the process described within the patent:

-These matrix-sharing methods could be ideal for an Internet search engine which is updated and kept current automatically by massively distributed “spider” computer programs each updating a common shared source of Brain data items of its findings.
+These matrix-sharing methods could be ideal for an Internet search engine that is updated and kept current automatically by massively distributed “spider” computer programs each updating a common shared source of Brain data items of its findings.
 As of this writing, a service permitting Internet users to search for, and navigate amongst websites using the thought-link structure of the present invention is available to the public at the URL www.webbrain.com.
-That type of service can be created, in large part, by applying the automatic “spidering” techniques for matrix creation (described above) to a publicly available Internet directories such as the “Open Directory Project” (www.dmoz.com).
+That type of service can be created, in large part, by applying the automatic “spidering” techniques for matrix creation (described above) to publicly available Internet directories such as the “Open Directory Project” (www.dmoz.com).